Jerry-kjk/Speed-Detector/Readme.md

-# Student-Grade-Generator
+# Speed-Detector
 *****
-### Author : Mugo Joseph Wamiti
+### Author : Jérémy KAJIK
 ****
 ## Project Description
-A program that prompts the user to input student marks.
-The input should be between 0 and 100.
-Then output the correct grade as follows:

-A > 79, B > 60 to 79, C > 59 to 49, D > 40 to 49, E > less 40.
+A program that takes as input the speed of a car e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

 ******
 ## SCREENSHOTS
-- link 1
-- link 2

-********
 ## SetUp Instruction
 ### Requirements
 * [Lang](lang Url)